BlueSlimee/Starship/README.md

 ## How to use Starship?
 Exemples for server-side are located under `tests/` directory.
-I will create front-end examples pretty, pls wait
+I will create front-end examples pretty soon, pls wait